Abu Talib ibn Abd al-Muttalib: Death

-Abū Ṭālib died around 619 AD, at more than 80 years of age, about 10 years after the start of Muhammad's mission.
+Abū Ṭālib died around 619 CE, at more than 80 years of age, about 10 years after the start of Muhammad's mission.
 This year is known as the Year of Sorrow for Muhammad, because not only did his uncle Abu Talib die, but also his wife Khadijah bint Khuwaylid, within a month of Abu Talib.

 After Abu Talib's death, Muhammad was left unprotected.
-Abu Talib's brother and successor as the Chief of the family, that is Abu Lahab, did not protect him, as he was an enemy of Muhammad, so Muhammad and his followers faced incredible persecution.
+Abu Talib's brother and successor as the chief of the family, that is Abu Lahab, did not protect him, as he was an enemy of Muhammad, so Muhammad and his followers faced incredible persecution.
 Muhammad is quoted as exclaiming, "By God, Quraysh never harmed me so much as after the death of Abu Talib."
 The early Muslims relocated to Abyssinia and then to Medina in order to escape persecution by the Quraysh.

-Views
+Views of different sects

 The memory of Abu Talib is influenced by political aims of the Sunni and Shia Muslims.

 Sunni

 It is reported in Sunni Islam that the Quranic verse 28:56 ("O Prophet!
-Verily, you guide not whom you like, but Allah guides whom He will") was revealed concerning Abu Talib's embrace Islam at the hands of his nephew.
+Verily, you guide not whom you like, but Allah guides whom He will") was revealed concerning Abu Talib's embrace of Islam at the hands of his nephew.